ibaloyan/Visualizing-Data-with-Leaflet/README.md

 # Visualizing-Data-with-Leaflet
-Visualizing earthquake data with Leaflet.
+Visualizing Earthquake Data with Leaflet.
 Technologies => Javascript, Leaflet.js, HTML, CCS, Heroku PHP deployment

 ![My Dark Map](Images/MyDarkMap.PNG)

-• The USGS provides earthquake data in different formats, updated every 5 minutes.
+• The data is sourced from U.S. Geological Survey (USGS) site, the USGS provides earthquake data in different formats, updated every 5 minutes.
 On the USGS GeoJSON Feed page and when you click on 'All Earthquakes from the Past 7 Days', you will be given a JSON representation of that data.

 • Imported & Visualized the Data.